 Located in the north of the Royal Palace, the National Museum houses the world's best collection of Khmer art.

 There is no better place for your kids to escape the heat and have fun than in the air-conditioned, child-friendly Kids City after they get bored of seeing the sights.
 Located in the center of Phnom Penh, this large indoor entertainment center provides a variety of entertaining and educative activities for kids of all ages.
 And the good thing is that you can play with them as well.

-Toddler Town creates safe, educational environment for kids under 4 years old to run, jump and be stimulated, with interactive preschool games, bouncy and fixed slides, tunnels, etc., all overseen by kid-friendly, well-trained staff.
+Toddler Town creates a safe, educational environment for kids under 4 years old to run, jump, and be stimulated, with interactive preschool games, bouncy and fixed slides, tunnels, etc., all overseen by kid-friendly, well-trained staff.

 Opening hours: 10:00 am - 8:00 pm (Monday - Friday) 9:00 am - 8:00 pm (Saturday/Sunday/Holiday)

 Location: 62A Preah Sihanouk Boulevard, Phnom Penh, Cambodia